sehlen-bsi/botan-docs/docs/cryptodoc/src/07_rng.rst

    2. If the call to ``jent_read_entropy_safe()`` fails, throw an ``Internal_Error`` exception, containing an error message derived from the JitterEntropy-library's error code.

+.. admonition:: Reseeding and Clearing

+   The Jitter_RNG does not accept input (``accepts_input()`` returns false), thus any additional input is ignored.
+Since Botan 3.13.0, ``clear()`` is a no-operation as well; previously it re-created the internal ``rand_data`` structure.
+Also since Botan 3.13.0, all accesses to the ``rand_data`` structure are serialized by a mutex, so that a single Jitter_RNG instance can be used concurrently from multiple threads (e.g. when it serves as an entropy source for several stateful generators).

 .. _rng/esdm_rng: